lmiller1990/design-pattenrns-for-vuejs/src/pdf/EVENTS.md

 The only reason for this preference is that I like to think of `@click` as taking a *callback*.
 If you do pass a function invocation, eg `@click="handleComplete(todo)"`, Vue converts it to the `$event => handleComplete(todo)` syntax under the hood anyway.
 I just like to be consistent.

-I've also found that using this consistent style helps greatly when onboarding developers from other frameworks, such as React, to be helpful.
+I've also found that using this consistent style helps greatly when on boarding developers from other frameworks, such as React, to be helpful.
 Even though *you* know how Vue the invocation style will be transformed by Vue under the hood, not everyone else will, nor should they need to.

 ## Some Simple Guidelines for Events